Tomo Ohka: Return to Japan

 On April 6, 2010, Ohka signed a contract with his former team, the Yokohama BayStars in Japan.
 He pitched for them through 2011.

 In 2013, he reinvented himself as a knuckleball pitcher and played for the Toyama Thunderbirds of the Baseball Challenge League.

 Toronto Blue Jays

 Ohka signed a minor league contract with the Toronto Blue Jays on December 11, 2013.
 He was a non-roster invitee to spring training, but was reassigned to minor-league camp on March 2, 2014, without making an appearance.
 He was released by the Blue Jays at the end of spring training.

 Bridgeport Bluefish

-Ohka signed with the Bridgeport Bluefish of the independent Atlantic League of Professional Baseball for the 2014 season.
+On April 30, 2014, Ohka signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 26 starts for Bridgeport, he compiled a 7-12 record and 5.15 ERA with 49 strikeouts across 157 1/3 innings pitched.
+Ohka became a free agent following the season.

 Fukushima Hope

 Ohka returned to Japan and played with the Toyama Thunderbirds and Fukushima Hope of the semi-pro Baseball Challenge League for the 2015 season.

 Baltimore Orioles

 On December 15, 2016, the Baltimore Orioles signed Ohka to a minor league contract.
 He was released on April 1, 2017, as the Orioles' spring training came to a close.